Top Destinations in Minnesota

 Alright, so you’re planning a Minnesota vacation, but what to do?
 Some of the best things to do in Minnesota are outdoors.
 Here you will find some of the country’s best bike trails, birding and wildlife, fishing, golf, hiking, horse trails, off-roading, state forests and a national park, snowmobiling, dog sledding, downhill skiing and snowboarding, ice skating, ice fishing….starting to get the picture?
 No matter the season, a Minnesota glamping getaway gets you outdoors and near some of the best things to do in Minnesota.

 In the winter, Minnesota dons its snow coat and converts into a true winter wonderland.
 From snowshoeing to dog sledding, Minnesota offers plenty of fun out in the snow.
 With more than a dozen downhill recreation areas, guests can easily go skiing or snowboarding.
 Minnesota is also home to miles of beautiful and groomed cross-country trails and snowmobile trails.
 Did you know that you can even see the northern lights in Minnesota?
 Best seen between September and March, Minnesota’s many lakes provide the perfect location away from light pollution where you can watch the Aurora borealis lights dance across the sky.
-Some of the best places to watch the northern lights in Minnesota are in Cook County, Voyageurs National Park, or Lake of the woods in the far northwest of Minnesota.
+Some of the best places to watch the northern lights in Minnesota are in Cook County, Voyageurs National Park, or Lake of the Woods in the far northwest of Minnesota; there's no end to the fun to be had when you go camping.
+Northern MN is a true winter wonderland you won't want to miss.
+Find the best camping in Minnesota and get outdoors to go glamping.
+MN awaits!

 So, you’re going on vacation in Minnesota!
 But what is Minnesota weather like and when is the best time to visit Minnesota?
-Minnesota has a stark, four-season climate with very cold winters (December through March) and warm summers (June through August).
+This midwest state has a stark, four-season climate with very cold winters (December through March) and warm summers (June through August).
 Summers are definitely the most popular time to visit, as winter temperatures can drop as low as 8°F (-16°C).
 The Minnesota State Fair is a long-standing, huge annual event with concerts, livestock shows, rides, and food, which takes place in St. Paul from August to September.
 St. Paul also celebrates the Winter Carnival (January-February), which is an outdoor festival with many different snow- and ice-related activities.
+So check your calendars and book your yurts, MN cabins, and more, here!
+Find the perfect alternatives to Airbnb Minneapolis vacations and get outdoors to go camping.
+Southern MN to all the way north, you'll find the best places to get outdoors, here.
+Yurts in MN simply don't get better than the ones you'll find here.
+There's nowhere better than right here to book a yurt rental.
+MN vacations don't come better than this.
+Book today and enjoy your time off.
+Glamping Minnesota awaits!